Style Guide

 'core-concepts',

-'api-types-architectures', // New category added here
+'api-types-architectures', // new category added here

 'ai-and-apis',